lix-project/lix-website/content/team.md

   When they're not working on Space Stuff, they consider doing the same for Nix regressions.

 - **pennae (aka "eldritch horrors", they/them)**
-  The shadow at the end of dark hallway.
+  The shadow at the end of a dark hallway.
 An ancient, nameless evil.
 Likes cookies.

 - **puck ([@puckipedia](https://github.com/puckipedia), she/her)**